MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 1. Go to the site list where you want to add a site.
 2. Select **Add a site**.
 3. Enter the site address and pick the engine that should be used to open the site.
-Add comments as needed and select **Save**.
+Add comments as needed and then select **Save**.

    > [!NOTE]
    > The **Status** column for any entries added to a published site list will show **Addition pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
 You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all the added entries that are pending publication.